spaceosint/funpot-go-core/docs/local_setup.md

 - `GET /healthz` – liveness probe returning the current timestamp.
 - `GET /readyz` – readiness probe (currently always ready).
 - `GET /metrics` – Prometheus metrics when enabled, `204 No Content` otherwise.
+- `POST /api/auth/telegram` – verifies Telegram Mini App `initData` and returns a short-lived JWT.
+- `GET /api/me` – returns the authenticated user's profile when called with the issued JWT.
+- `GET /api/config` – exposes seeded feature flags for the authenticated user.

 Logs are emitted in JSON format using `zap`.
 Telemetry spans are exported to stdout through the OpenTelemetry SDK, and Sentry is initialized when a DSN is